← Back to SE Blog

 How I Helped Close a $200K Deal Without Writing a Single Line of Code

-AKA: The time I quarterbacked engineering, product, and client security across four orgs — and didn’t drop the ball.
+The time I quarterbacked engineering, product, and client security across four orgs and did not drop the ball.

-This wasn’t a deeply technical moment.
-I didn’t refactor anything.
-I didn’t architect a novel system.
-But I still helped close a $200K deal.
-And I did it by aligning teams that otherwise would’ve spun out in separate orbits.
+This was not a deeply technical moment.
+I did not refactor anything.
+I did not architect a novel system.
+But I still helped close a $200K deal by aligning teams that otherwise would have spun out in separate orbits.

 The Setup: Boston University